 - Classification of Liabilities as Current or Noncurrent 2020 amendments and Non-current Liabilities with Covenants - 2022 amendments (Amendments to PAS 1, Presentation of Financial Statements).
-To promote consistency in application and clarify the requirements on determining whether a liability is current or noncurrent, the amendments: - least 12 months after the reporting period to be unconditional and instead require that the right must have substance and exist at the reporting period; - clarified that only covenants with which the company must comply on or before the reporting date affect the classification of a liability as current or non-current and covenants with which the entity must comply after the reporting date do not affect a liability's classification at that date; - provided additional disclosure requirements for non-current liabilities subject to conditions within 12 months after the reporting period to enable the assessment of the risk that the liability could become repayable within twelve months; and - clarified that settlement of a liability includes transferring a company's own equity instruments to the counterparty, but conversion options that are classified as equity do not affect classification of the liability as current or noncurrent.
+To promote consistency in application and clarify the requirements on determining whether a liability is current or noncurrent, the amendments: - removed the requirement for a right to defer settlement of a liability for at least twelve months after the reporting period to be unconditional and instead requires that the right must have substance and exist at the end of the reporting period; - clarified that only covenants with which a company must comply on or before the reporting date affect the classification of a liability as current or noncurrent and covenants with which the entity must comply after the reporting date do not affect a liability's classification at that date; - provided additional disclosure requirements for non-current liabilities subject to conditions within 12 months after the reporting period to enable the assessment of the risk that the liability could become repayable within twelve months; and - clarified that settlement of a liability includes transferring a company's own equity instruments to the counterparty, but conversion options that are classified as equity do not affect classification of the liability as current or noncurrent.

 The amendments will apply retrospectively for annual reporting periods beginning on or after January 1, 2024, with earlier application permitted.
-Companies that have early applied the 2020 amendments may retain application until the 2022 amendments are applied.
-Companies that will early apply the 2020 amendments after issue of the 2022 amendments must apply both amendments at the same time.
+Entities that have early applied the 2020 amendments may retain application until the 2022 amendments are applied.
+Entities that will early apply the 2020 amendments after issue of the 2022 amendments must apply both amendments at the same time.